urbanjost/M_starpac/README.md

        * an approximation to the condition number of the design matrix, D(i,j)= x(i,j) with x(i,j) defined in section A, under the assumption that the absolute error in each column of D is roughly equal.
-The approxima- tion will be meaningless if this assumption is not valid; otherwise it will usually underestimate the  actual condition number by a factor of from 2 to 10  [see Dongarra et al., 1979, p.
+The approximation will be meaningless if this assumption is not valid; otherwise it will usually underestimate the  actual condition number by a factor of from 2 to 10  [see Dongarra et al., 1979, p.
 1.8 to 1.12].
 (Note that the condition number returned by the linear least squares  subroutines